Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Introduction

-Although a relatively new topic, the effects of strong correlations in topological systems have been explored in various settings \cite {Rachel_2018, Qi_2011_RMP}.
-While some studies focus on strongly correlated models like the topological Kondo insulator\cite{Dzero_2016_AR,Dzero_2010_PRL} or topological Mott \cite{Imada_1998_RMP_Metal,Raghu_2008_PRL} systems, there exist several other works on interacting SSH-type models\cite{Salvo_2024_PRB,Melo_2023_PRB_Topological,Yu_2020_PRB_Topological,hang2025topological, matveeva2023one}.
-Although Hubbard-type onsite interactions are natural choices for capturing strong Coulomb interaction, the general wisdom tells that such interaction will only open a Mott-gap at otherwise critical Fermi-liquid description, destroying the topological character at strong enough coupling.
+Although a relatively new topic, the effects of strong correlations in topological systems have been explored in various settings~\cite {Rachel_2018, Qi_2011_RMP,Dzero_2016_AR,Dzero_2010_PRL,senthil_review}.
+While some studies focus on strongly correlated models like the topological Kondo insulator~\cite{Dzero_2016_AR,Dzero_2010_PRL} or topological Mott systems~\cite{Imada_1998_RMP_Metal,Raghu_2008_PRL}, there exist several other works on interacting SSH-type models~\cite{Salvo_2024_PRB,Melo_2023_PRB_Topological,Yu_2020_PRB_Topological,hang2025topological, matveeva2023one}.
+Although Hubbard-type onsite interactions are natural choices for capturing strong Coulomb interactions, the general wisdom suggests that such interactions will only open a Mott gap at an otherwise critical Fermi-liquid description, thereby destroying the topological character at sufficiently strong coupling.
 More subtle effects of interactions have recently been observed through the inclusion of interactions spanning over neighbouring sites.
-In general, the studies of interacting SSH-type models conclude that the non-interacting topological phase remains non-trivial even in the presence of interactions and undergoes a topological to charge density wave phase transition at some critical interaction strength\cite{Salvo_2024_PRB,Melo_2023_PRB_Topological, Zhou_2023_PRB, Zhou_2025_PRB_Interaction}.
-Formation of anti-ferromagnetic order within the topological and trivial phase has also been reported recently for interaction spanning neighbouring sites \cite{hang2025topological}.
+In general, the studies of interacting SSH-type models conclude that the non-interacting topological phase remains non-trivial even in the presence of interactions and undergoes a topological to charge density wave phase transition at some critical interaction strength~\cite{Salvo_2024_PRB, Melo_2023_PRB_Topological, Zhou_2023_PRB, Zhou_2025_PRB_Interaction}.
+Formation of anti-ferromagnetic order within the topological and trivial phase has also been reported recently for interaction spanning neighbouring sites~\cite{hang2025topological}.